apike/allenpike.com/_posts/2024-08-16-forestwalk-labs.md

 or

-> I saw a paper that but I don’t know of anybody who has tried implementing it.
+> I saw a paper on that, but I don’t know of anybody who has tried implementing it.

 or